-Figure 19.
+Figure 29.
 Expected Input Signal Range

-The ADC12040 performs best with a differential input with each input centered around a V{CM} .
-The peak-to-peak voltage swing at V{IN} + and V{IN} - each should not exceed the value of the reference voltage or the output data will be clipped.
+The ADC12D040 performs best with a differential input with each input centered around a common V{CM} .
+The peak-to-peak voltage swing at both V{IN} + and V{IN} - should not exceed the value of the reference voltage or the output data will be clipped.

 The two input signals should be exactly 180° out of phase from each other and of the same amplitude.
 For single frequency inputs, angular errors result in a reduction of the effective full scale input.
 For a complex waveform, however, angular errors will result in distortion.

-For angular deviations of up to 10 degrees from these two signals being 180 out of phase, the full scale error in LSB can be described as approximately where
+For single frequency sine waves with angular errors of less than 45° (π /4) between the two inputs, the full scale error in LSB can be described as approximately

-$$E{FS} = 4096 (1 - \sin (90^{\circ} + \text{dev}))$$
+$$E{FS} = 2^{(n-1)} (1 - \cos(\text{dev})) = 2048 (1 - \cos(\text{dev}))$$ (8)

-• Where dev is the angular difference, in degrees, between the two signals having a 180° relative phase relationship to each other (see Figure 20)
+Where dev is the angular difference between the two signals having a 180° relative phase relationship to each other (see Figure 30).
 Drive the analog inputs with a source impedance less than 100Ω .

-Figure 20.
-Angular Errors Between the Two Input Signals Will Reduce the Output Level
+Angular Errors Between the Two Input Signals Will Reduce the Output Level or Cause Distortion